-FAULT DESCRIPTION DIAGNOSTIC INFORMATION FAULT CATE- GORY 057 Excessive (speed) log rate: Indicates abnormal ship's analog speed log input.
-1. 2.
+FAULT DESCRIPTION DIAGNOSTIC INFORMATION FAULT CATE- GORY 057 Excessive (speed) log rate: Indicates abnormal ship's analog 1.
 Check that the ship's speed log is functional.
-Suspect the Synchro Converter CCA (1A1A38).
-1, 4, 7 058 C-axis accelerometer bias > half gravity (0.5g): Indicates that the C-axis accelerometer bias, measured during dockside align, is outside the programmed limit of 0.5g.
+1, 4, 7 speed log input.
+2. Suspect the Synchro Converter CCA ( 1A1A38 ).
+058 C-axis accelerometer bias > half gravity (0.5g): accelerometer bias > half gravity 1.
+Check that the torquers are ope ing normally (i.e., neither Fault 1, 4 Indicates that the C-axis accelerometer bias, measured during dockside align, is outside the programmed limit of 0.5g.
 The C accelerometer detects acceleration in the vertical plane.
-During dockside alignment, the C accelerometer bias is calculated by measuring the output in both vertical orientations, and subtracting g from the measured average.
-Failure is symptomatic of errors on the vertical velocity loop or in the IMU indexing functions which utilize many subassemblies.
-Suggested recovery action is therefore limited to specific subassemblies.
-1. 2.
-3. 4.
-5. 6.
-Check that the torquers are operat- ing normally (i.e., neither Fault 043 nor 044 is displayed).
-Check that the correct calibra- tion PROM for the particular ac- celerometer is fitted in position U01 on IMU Processor (1A1A32).
-Run BIT Test 329 (Accelerometer test sequence).
-Suspect the Accelerometer and Sensor Electronics CCA (1A1A35).
-Suspect the Accelerometer Matched Set C (1A2A1A1A6) in the IMU.
-Run BIT test 371.
-1, 4 059 Vertical velocity >200 knots: Indicates the system has not reached alignment during dockside align or failure of system navigation functions in Navigate mode.
-1. or 2.
-3. Wait until the system has had suf- ficient time to settle - maximum 4 hours.
+During dockside alignment, the C accelerometer bias is calculated by measuring the output in both vertical 2. nor 044 is displayed).
+Check that the correct calibra- tion PROM for the particular ac- celerometer is fitted in position U01 on IMU Processor ( 1A1A32 ).
+3. Run BIT Test 329 (Accelerometer test sequence). orientations, and subtracting g from the measured average.
+4. Suspect the Accelerometer and Sensor Electronics CCA the vertical velocity loop or in the IMU indexing functions which utilize many subassemblies.
+Suggested recovery action is therefore limited to specific 5.
+Suspect the Accelerometer Matched Set C (1A2A1A1A6) in the IMU. subassemblies.
+6. Run BIT test 371.
+059 Vertical velocity >200 knots: Indicates the system has not reached lignment during dockside align or ailure of system navigation functions In Navigate mode.
+Wait until the system has had suf- ficient time to settle - maximum 4 hours.
+1, 2, 4 2.
 Check that invalid fix data has not been manually forced.
-Inspect other faults which may be displayed in order to isolate the problem to a particular area and run the appropriate BIT Tests.
-1, 2, 4 060 East velocity >200 knots: Indicates the system has not reached alignment during dockside align or failure of system navigation functions in Navigate mode.
-1. or 2.
-3. Wait until system has had sufficient time to settle - maximum 4 hours.
-Check that invalid fix data has not been manually forced.
-Inspect other faults which may be displayed in order to isolate the problem to a particular area and run the appropriate BIT Tests.
-1, 2, 4 and Fault Isolation - Continued
+3. Inspect other faults which may be displayed in order to isolate the problem to a particular area and run the appropriate BIT Tests.
+060 East velocity >200 knots: Indicates the system has not reached 1.

-FAULT DESCRIPTION DIAGNOSTIC INFORMATION FAULT CATE- GORY 061 North velocity >200 knots: Indicates the system has not reached alignment during dockside align or failure of system navigation functions in Navigate mode.
 Wait until system has had sufficient time to settle - maximum 4 hours.
+1, 2, 4 alignment during dockside align or failure of system navigation functions or in Navigate mode.
+2. Check that invalid fix data has not been manually forced.
+3. Inspect other faults which may be displayed in order to isolate the problem to a particular area and run the appropriate BIT Tests.

+and Fault Isolation - Continued

+Table B-1.
+Fault Code Descriptions and Fault Isolation - Continued FAULT DESCRIPTION DIAGNOSTIC INFORMATION FAULT CATE- GORY 061 North velocity >200 knots: Indicates the system has not reached alignment during dockside align or failure of system navigation functions in Navigate mode.
+Wait until system has had sufficient time to settle - maximum 4 hours.
 Or Check that invalid fix data has not been manually forced.
 Inspect other faults which may be displayed in order to isolate the problem to a particular area and run the appropriate BIT Tests.
-062 System latitude ≥90 degrees: Indicates a failure of processor computation.
-Suspect the Nav Processor CCA 1, 2, 4, 6 (1A1A13).
-063 Integrated velocity exceeds limit.
+1, 2, 4 062 System latitude ≥90 degrees: Indicates a failure of processor computation.
+Suspect the Nav Processor CCA (1A1A13).
+1, 2, 4, 6 063 Integrated velocity exceeds limit.
 Wait until system has had sufficient time to settle - maximum 4 hours.
 Check that invalid fix data has not been manually forced.
 Inspect other faults which may be displayed in order to isolate the problem to a particular area and run the appropriate BIT Tests.
+1, 4, 6